SmartAdvisorOnline

 Can a VPN still work if DNS is leaking?

 Yes.
 The app can still encrypt traffic while DNS requests escape.
-That is why visible connection status is not enough.
+Visible connection status is not enough.

 Are WebRTC and IPv6 leaks different from DNS leaks?